DMK wants UP CM to apologise for treatment meted out to Rahul Gandhi | Politics

 DMK wants UP CM to apologise for treatment meted out to Rahul Gandhi

-DMK president M K Stalin on Thursday demanded that Uttar Pradesh Chief Minister Yogi Adityanath apologise for the alleged inhumane treatment meted out to Congress leader Rahul Gandhi by police.
-Anarchy and unruliness governed Uttar Pradesh, it appeared and not rule of law, he alleged reacting to the crimes against women there and police stopping Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra amid melee.
+DMK president M K Stalin on Thursday demanded that Uttar Pradesh Chief Minister Yogi Adityanath apologise for the alleged inhumane treatment meted out to Congress leader Rahul Gandhi by police while Congress party's Tamil Nadu unit staged protests.
+Anarchy and unruliness governed Uttar Pradesh, it appeared and not rule of law, Stalin alleged reacting to the crimes against women there and police stopping Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra amid melee.

+Tamil Nadu Congress Committee president K S Alagiri staged a protest here to condemn the detention of Rahul Gandhi by police to stop him from going towards Hathras in Uttar Pradesh.
+Similarly, Congress workers held demonstrations in several places including Karur,Pattukottai and Tirunelveli.

-When Rahul Gandhi and Priyanka were on their way to meet a rape victim's family they were prevented from going ahead and Uttar Pradesh police unleashed the worst kind of force against Rahul and pushed him to the ground, Stalin claimed.
-Rahul was shoved by policemen which was inhumane, disrespectful, and went against human rights and democratic ethos and highly condemnable,he said.
+Alagiri condemned the Uttar Pradesh Police for its "unruly" behaviour and indulging in "violence" and "assault" while party Member of Parliament Su Thirunavukkarasar demanded dismissal and arrest of police personnel responsible for the "barbarity."
+Stalin claimed when Rahul Gandhi and Priyanka were on their way to meet a rape victim's family, they were prevented from going ahead and Uttar Pradesh police unleashed the worst kind of force against Rahul and pushed him to the ground.
+Rahul was shoved by policemen which was inhumane, disrespectful, and went against human rights and democratic ethos and highly condemnable, the DMK leader said.

 Chief Minister Yogi Adityanath should openly apologise for it, Stalin demanded in a statement.
 Rahul was prevented from going ahead with his task of meeting the victim's family, he said.